JinpengLI/tesseract-trainer-docker/README.md

 This Dockerfile is based on the url `https://github.com/tesseract-ocr/tesseract/wiki/TrainingTesseract`

-Suppose you know how to use ssh
+Suppose you know how to use ssh and docker

 ```
-$ docker pull jinpengli/tesseract-trainer-docker
 $ docker run -d -p 20022:22 --name training_tesseract jinpengli/tesseract-trainer-docker
 ```

 Now you can use ssh to connect the container to train tesseract.